cortexjs-legacy/cortex/README.md

 Cortex is designed and maintained for large websites and collaborative development and is also convenient for small projects.

-We have a small book on gitbook.io: [The Handbook of Cortex](http://book.ctx.io)
+We have a nice small book on gitbook.io: [The Handbook of Cortex](http://book.ctx.io)

 ## Installation